climber2002/zendesk-search/README.md

 In this section I'll explain the main modules and discuss the tradeoffs.

-The application is splitted into two main modules: `EntityRepository` and `IndexRepository`, and there are other helper modules such as `FieldsEnricher`.
-We will explain the modules one by one.
+The application is designed with several components.
+The two main ones are `EntityRepository` and `IndexRepository`, and there are other helper components such as `FieldsEnricher`.
+We will explain the components one by one.

 ### EntityRepository